csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

 - visualization

-  - LIDA: A Tool for Automatic Generation of Grammar-Agnostic Visualizations and Infographics using Large Language Models ([dibia, 2023](https://arxiv.org/abs/2303.02927))
+  - LIDA: A Tool for Automatic Generation of Grammar-Agnostic Visualizations and Infographics using LLMs ([dibia, 2023](https://arxiv.org/abs/2303.02927))
   - Execution-based Evaluation for Data Science Code Generation Models ([huang…gao, 2022](https://arxiv.org/abs/2211.09374))
   - On the Design of AI-powered Code Assistants for Notebooks ([mcnutt, wang, deline, & drucker, 2023](https://dl.acm.org/doi/abs/10.1145/3544548.3580940))
   - Visualization by Example ([chenglong wang...dillig, 2019](https://arxiv.org/abs/1911.09668)) - automatically synthesize a program to visual data based on user "sketches" = partial visualization of a subset of the data by the user